andrzej79/csLights-hass-integration/README.md

 * Wall switches
 * Light / AUX relays

-Diagnostic data like PWM drivers temperature, VLED input boltage and bus currents are also included.
+Diagnostic data like PWM drivers temperature, VLED input voltage and bus currents are also included.

 The only configuration is currently master controller host name or IP address.